 When your sales team reaches out to customers, they can utilize the customers’ pain to attract their attention.

-Even in your email subject lines, you can describe the specific pain points you know that your customers are experiencing.
-For example, tell it to them straight in the subject line that “You are paying too much for your HRCM” or that “Here’s a way you can reduce customer churn and better service your customers.”
+Tell it to them straight in the subject line like, “You are paying too much for your HRCM” or “Here’s a way you can reduce customer churn and better service your customers.”

 Use pain points during the sales demo phase

-Focus on one or two major pain points, according to their impact and priority on the customer’s business.
+It’s important to focus on the major pain points, according to their impact and priority on the customer’s business.

-How to use Walnut's product demo platform to address your prospect's pain points
+How Walnut’s product demo platform addresses customer pain points

 That’s why personalizing your demo to the client’s business, industry, and goals will go a long way towards convincing them that your solution is the way to go.